Documents show Facebook used user data as competitive weapon

 Internal Facebook documents released by a U.K. parliamentary committee offer the clearest evidence yet that the social network has used its enormous trove of user data as a competitive weapon, often in ways designed to keep its users in the dark.

+The company’s critics said the new revelations reinforced their concerns over what users actually know about how Facebook treats their data.

+“These kinds of schemes are exactly why companies must be required to disclose exactly how they are collecting and sharing our data, with stiff penalties for companies that lie about it,” Sen. Ron Wyden, an Oregon Democrat, said in a statement.

-Facebook said the documents are misleading and that the information they contain is “only part of the story.”
+Facebook called the documents misleading and said the information they contain is “only part of the story.”

 “Like any business, we had many internal conversations about the various ways we could build a sustainable business model for our platform,” the company said in a statement.
 “But the facts are clear: We’ve never sold people’s data.”